ES-Alexander/Controller-Prompts/README.md

 The "Diagram" displays can be used for showing where a particular button is on the controller.
 Distribution of the button icons on top of where the physical buttons are located on a diagram is convenient for finding the desired asset name when developing.
-Indications that a button is actually being pressed may use the button icons where applicable, but will likely need to be handled via other means for the sticks and some other controls.
+Indications that a button is actually being pressed (for example when mapping controls) may use the button icons where applicable, but will likely need to be handled via other means for the sticks and some other controls.

 # Original README:
 > copied on 8/Aug/2023